tyhopp/patch-files/README.md

 Create and apply patches for file changes in `node_modules`.

-Useful if you want to create patches faster than with [`patch-package`](https://github.com/ds300/patch-package), which can be slow if you're patching a large module.
+Useful if you want to create patches faster than with [`patch-package`](https://github.com/ds300/patch-package), which is slow if you patch a large module.

 ## Usage